Triathlon is a multisport event that consists of swimming, cycling, and running.

 Overtraining can lead to injuries and decreased performance.

-But a well-designed training plan will ensure that you are getting enough rest and recovery.
+However, a well-designed training plan will ensure that you get enough rest and recovery.

 In conclusion, following a structured training plan has many benefits for triathletes.